lumifyio/lumify/CONTRIBUTING.md

 5. Push to your fork and submit a pull request.

 At this point you're waiting on one of the primary developers.
-This is a fairly active project so you should get a response in a reasonable amount of time.
+This is an active project so you should get a response in a reasonable amount of time.
 We may suggest some changes or improvements or alternatives at that time.
 Please don't consider the feedback as a lack of